Rephonic

 Where can I find podcast stats for Thermal and Statistical Physics?

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Thermal and Statistical Physics and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Thermal and Statistical Physics.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Thermal and Statistical Physics and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

 How many listeners does Thermal and Statistical Physics get?